Open Research Calls

 The course (free of charge) will take place for 2 hours a week, with one day’s retreat between week 7 & 8.

-It will commence on either 22nd January or 18th March (depending on which group you are recruited into), from 7-9pm.
+It will commence in either February or April – exact date to be confirmed (depending on which group you are recruited into), from 7-9pm.

 Venue: Lucena Clinic, Rathgar, Dublin 6